Skip to content

 4:00–6:00 pm

 10 October launch, $49.
-Add this code at checkout for $10 off (weeks two to four stay $59).
+The discount applies automatically from the Book button (weeks two to four stay $59).
+Code, if checkout asks:

-Max 25 guests per walk · guided by Michelle Standen · ages 16+.
+Max 25 guests per walk · guided by Michelle · ages 16+.
 Private groups up to 25 can walk the cemeteries year-round on request.

 FROM OUR GUESTS